 Student Workbooks & Journals:

 Create a student workbook for each unit that includes the practice printables you want each student to complete.
 Use the student workbook covers to create a booklet for each student (free below).
-Then, use Math journals or math notebooks for completing the journal prompts, as well as the practice printables (shrink and print pages).
+Then, use Math journals or math notebooks for completing the journal prompts and the practice printables (shrink and print pages).

-Use math manipulatives (small objects) to teach math and lessons are far more concrete.
-Students benefit from using actual objects that they can manipulate, count, move around, etc. This helps them build skills in a hands-on way.
+Use math manipulatives (small objects) to teach math, and lessons are far more concrete.
+Students benefit from using real things they can manipulate, count, move around, etc. This helps them build skills in a hands-on way.
 Provide lesson materials if math manipulatives are not available.
-Simply print and use those instead.
+Print and use those instead.

 Use bins or tubs to organize materials together in one place.
-For instance, it is a great way to get prepared for a unit.
+For instance, it is a great way to prepare for a unit.
 Include the math manipulatives, binder, student workbooks, and math picture books inside a bin for each unit.

 What People are saying about Mindful Math!

 Kristina says “This product is AMAZING!
 I have a very old math curriculum at my school, so instead of supplementing pretty much everything, I use these units.
 It has EVERYTHING you need, the lesson plans, center activities, task cards, hands-on activities, and tons of worksheets to choose from.
 Math is definitely not an area of teaching strength, however, I think I am improving the different ways I teach math, through using this curriculum.
 I can already tell a difference in my students progress in math from last year to this group’s.
 When I take my maternity leave later this year, it will be one less thing I have to worry about!
 Thank you, THANK YOU!”

 Jacqueline says “This is by far the best math resource I have purchased!
 It is very thorough and the depth of activities is great!”